wadhwarochak/Devops-Demo-Repo/README.md

 # Devops-Repo
-This is a repository for devops Project
+This is a repository for dummy (test) devops Project